 - Loan term – this is the amount of time you have to pay back the loan.
 Standard mortgage loan terms are 30-year or 15-year, though there are some variations.
 Generally, shorter loan terms have lower interest rates but higher monthly payments and, of course, lower overall cost due to a shorter time frame.

 - Loan type – this is where your mortgage advisor can help you find the best loan to reach your goals.
-There is a long list of different loan types (see below for all the loan types that McLean Mortgage has access to) and the types you can get often depend on your qualifications or circumstances.
+There is a long list of different loan types, and the types you can get often depend on your qualifications or circumstances.
 For example, veterans of the US military can qualify for a mortgage guaranteed by the United States Department of Veterans Affairs, also known as a VA loan.
 If you qualify for a specific loan type such as FHA, VA, or USDA, your interest rate could be less than a conventional loan.
 Your mortgage advisor will help you explore all of your options.

 - Interest rate type – mortgages have either a fixed rate or adjustable rate.
 The fixed-rate loan is set for the lifetime of the loan, it will not change, and so your monthly loan payment will stay the same for the total principal and interest.
 An adjustable-rate mortgage usually starts out with a low fixed interest rate, but after a period of time, the rate fluctuates with the market.
 This means an adjustable-rate mortgage usually starts with a lower monthly payment, but you run the risk of that rate rising years down the road.

 - Discount points – these “points” are an extra payment you make in advance to the mortgage lender to receive a discount on the overall interest rate.
 Paying points might be in your favor if you plan to live in your home for an extended time.
 Your mortgage advisor can help you decide if paying points makes sense for your financial situation.